romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_map-cabo-ortegal**.
 Geological map and cross section of the Cabo Ortegal Complex (Arenas _et al._, 2014, modified after [Vogel, 1967](https://repository.naturalis.nl/pub/505641), Marcos _et al._, 1984, Arenas _et al._, 1986, 2009).

-> NOTE: I was about to replace this map by the new one from Martinez-Catalan _et al._, (2019), but I realized that it is too detailed (foliations, etc.) and visually much less clear than this one, which I find very easy to read.
-And the main units that we describe are essentially the same in both.
-Let me know what you think.

 #### Lower Tectonic Unit

 This unit comprises a suite of low- to high-pressure rocks without high-T imprints, interpreted as remnants of the subducted Gondwanan margin and arc-derived rocks of the peri-Gondwanan transitional crust, which were deformed and exhumed in a subduction channel.
 It is typically divided into three sub-units (_e.g._, Marcos _et al._, 2002; Arenas _et al._, 2014):